humehe/VSAT-Syn/README.md

 ## Example

-The Example.py script contains an example to generate 27 datacubes of with spatial size: 256X256 consiidering 12 spectral channels.
-These synthetic datacubes are then stacked to then measure their flux  as eexemplified in VSAT-3D.
+The Example.py script contains an example to generate synthetic datacubes with dimensions 256X256X17 per iteration.
+These synthetic datacubes (_N=5_) are stacked to then measure their flux as exemplified in VSAT-3D.
 Then by simple running ```python Example.py``` will complete all the following steps below.
 The following  snippets are extracts contained in the Example.py file and will guide you through the file.

 ###### "Synthetic datacubes"
 The following snippet will generate 27 datacubes with the following dimensions _256 X 256 X 17_.